stephenchu530/data-structures-and-algorithms/CodeChallenges401/docs/LinkedList.md

   * A method `append` that takes in an argument and adds a new `Node` to the end.
   * A method `insertBefore` that inserts a new node *before* a node with a given value.
   * A method `insertAfter` that inserts a new node *after* a node with a given value.
+  * A method `kthFromEnd` that retrieves the node value at kth position from the end of the linked list.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->